arzkar/Product-Logistics-API/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 A basic Product Logistics API which can be used to track the transactions of different products and its delivery to different cities.<br><br>
-The `app/data/data.csv` file can be replaced according to your needs since the database is constructed using this csv file.<br>
+The `app/data/data.csv` file can be replaced according to your needs since the `data_table` is constructed using this csv file.<br>
 For testing purposes, `dumpCSV.py` uses `faker` library to generate a fake dataset which is used to run the demo.
 This csv file is saved at `app/data/data.csv`.

 # Database Schema